Skip to main content

 Hauptplatz:

-Because new, longer streetcars will also be on the road from the fall, it will be necessary to adapt the bus stop areas.
+Because new, longer streetcars will also be on the road from the fall, it was necessary to adapt the bus stop areas.

 Construction period: 5.7. – 19.7.